pinn3/gist-db/readme.md

 * Changed github module to be my fork which supports since on the gist endpoints.
 Will change back once a new version of node-github is in NPM
 * Added since param to github calls, so we will only return gists added/edited since our last call.

+### 0.1.2

+* Added github authentication and thus the ability to access private gists

 ## Things to be done

 ### 0.1.5

-* Add private gist gathering
 * Add local file loading
 * Add local file saving
 * Add tests